yewstack/yew/README.md

     $ rustup target add wasm32-unknown-emscripten

-> We use `wasm32-unknown-emscripten` target here, because not every crate can be compiled using `wasm32-unknown-unknown`.
-This restriction should disappear as more crates start supporting the latter.
+> We use `wasm32-unknown-emscripten` target here because not every crate can be compiled using `wasm32-unknown-unknown`.
+This restriction should disappear as more crates are starting to support the latter.

 To build this project you need to have [cargo-web] installed: